netdata/netdata/docs/cloud/manage/organize-your-infrastrucutre-invite-your-team.md

 ![image](https://user-images.githubusercontent.com/70198089/227887469-e46bad55-ef5d-441a-83a5-dcc2af038678.png)

-You will be prompted to enter the email addresses for the users you want to invite to your Space.
+You will be prompted to enter the email addresses of the users you want to invite to your Space.
 You can enter any number of email addresses, separated by a comma, to send multiple invitations at once.

 Next, choose the War Rooms you want to invite these users to.
 Once logged in, these users are not restricted only to these War Rooms.
 They can be invited to others, or join any that are public.